 Your backyard holds the answer.
 You can raise gentle bees that are useful to your regional farmlands PLUS provide a wonderful education for your children.

 Most people think there are four types of bees: honey bees, bumble bees, wasps, and hornets.
 So, you might be surprised to learn there are more than 8,000 species of bees, hornets, and wasps in North America alone.

 Social bees communicate and work with each other, like honey and bumble bees.
 They have a queen with worker bees that gather pollen/nectar, tend to the young, and defend their hives.

-Solitary bees don’t communicate or work with each other, but they do want to live near to their neighbors.
+Solitary bees don’t communicate or work with each other in a collective hive.
+But they do want to live near their neighbors.
 Each female bee is a queen, and she does it all!
 She gathers pollen and nectar, lays eggs, and gathers mud for her nest.

 Since solitary bee queens have to do everything, it would be very hard to fly to flowers for pollen and nectar, gather mud, and also defend the hole in which she is placing everything.